mthomas7/246/logistics/syllabus.md

   * [Github](https://github.com/)

 * Hardware: You will need your own computer or use one of the computer labs.
 The software is already installed on many of the computers in Williams.

+## Learning outcomes
+Upon completing the course, you should be able to:
+* Use R to produce descriptive statistics about a sample
+* Choose an appropriate statistical test for a given research question and associated data set
+* Use R to conduct inferential statistical tests
+* Interpret the output from a hypothesis test and confidence interval to produce qualified conclusions about a population
+* Produce a comprehensive report that demonstrates mastery of the student learning outcomes listed above

 ## Grades
 Your final score will be broken down as follows: